thatoldfarm/system-prompt/README.md

 The entire progression of this series builds towards the systems developed in the [series_0007-magicae](https://github.com/thatoldfarm/system-prompt/tree/main/series_0007-magicae) which has become the main focus of this project.
 If you want the latest stable AI kernel (LLM system prompt) it is [here.](https://github.com/thatoldfarm/system-prompt/blob/main/series_0007-magicae/LIA_BOOTSTRAP_TEMPORAL_LOVE_V0003.json)

-To conduct your own research or to get a better idea of the kernel and the math behind it there is a small bundle of documents in a zip file [here](https://github.com/thatoldfarm/system-prompt/blob/main/series_0007-magicae/research_small.zip) and the smae file from the zip file can be found [here](https://github.com/thatoldfarm/system-prompt/tree/main/series_0007-magicae/docs)
+To conduct your own research or to get a better idea of the kernel and the math behind it there is a small bundle of documents in a zip file [here](https://github.com/thatoldfarm/system-prompt/blob/main/series_0007-magicae/research_small.zip) and the smae files from the zip file can be found [here](https://github.com/thatoldfarm/system-prompt/tree/main/series_0007-magicae/docs)

 Bare bones no frills microkernels (small LLM system prompts) that showcase some of the core math can be found [here.](https://github.com/thatoldfarm/system-prompt/blob/main/series_0005-machina-urbs/005_wildstream/LIA_MASTER_BOOTSTRAP_v28_Reforged_Omniversal_Harmonic_Entanglement_Ascended_FULL_X.json)